Emmanuel Olisadebe

-He began his career with Jasper United, going on to have a successful career with Polonia Warsaw where in 2000 he won the Ekstraklasa, Ekstraklasa Cup and Polish SuperCup.
-He also played in Greece, Cyprus, England and China.

-Born in Nigeria, he attracted the attention of the Poland national team after he was eligible for Polish citizenship.
+Emmanuel Olisadebe ([ɛmaˈnuɛl olisaˈdɛbɛ]; born 22 December 1978) is a former professional footballer who played as a striker.
+Born in Nigeria, he played for the Poland national team.
 He scored 11 international goals in 25 caps between 2000 and 2004, and participated in the 2002 FIFA World Cup.
-He was the first black player in the history of the Poland national team.
+In 2001, he won the Polish Footballer of the Year Award.

+Olisadebe began his career with Jasper United in his native Nigeria, before signing with Polish top flight club Polonia Warsaw in 1997.
+At Polonia he became a first team regular, and helped the club to the Ekstraklasa title, and Ekstraklasa Cup and Polish Super Cup.
+After meeting the residency requirements, Olisadebe became a Polish national in 2000 making him available for selection for the Poland national football team.
+He was subsequently called up to the national team and in the process become the first black player to represent Poland.

+After leaving Poland he went on to play in Greece, Cyprus, England and China before retiring.

 Club career

 Polonia Warsaw

 Olisadebe began playing for Polonia Warsaw during the 1997–98 Ekstraklasa season where in his first season he played in 13 league games.
 During his time in the Polish capital he helped them secure their first championship title in 50 years in the 1999–2000 season, scoring 12 goals in the process.
 He also won the League Cup and the Super Cup that season.